'I have to admit I did handball it': Alex Bass reacts after dramatic goal against Newcastle

 “My main job is a goalkeeper and to keep the ball out of the back of the net was really important for me to keep the point.”

-Sunderland handed starts to four first-team players as Bass, Jay Matete, Abdoullah Ba and Niall Huggins all started for the young Black Cats.
+Sunderland handed starts to four first-team players as Bass, Jay Matete, Abdoullah Ba and Niall Huggins all featured.

 “It was a great atmosphere and great credit to the fans for coming up on a Monday night.
 I really enjoyed it,” Bass added.